Chapter 14

 "[37] On the last and greatest day of the Feast, Jesus stood and said in a loud voice, "If anyone is thirsty, let him come to me and drink.
 [38] Whoever believes in me, as the Scripture has said, streams of living water will flow from within him."
 [39] By this he meant the Spirit, whom those who believed in him were later to receive.
 Up to that time the Spirit had not been given, since Jesus had not yet been glorified."

-To amplify Jesus' words a bit more, let us now read the following excerpt from the first letter that Paul penned to the Corinthian church.
+To amplify Jesus' words a bit more, let us now read the following excerpt from the first letter Paul penned to the born again believers who belonged to the Corinthian church.
 The passage of interest is,

 1 Corinthians 3:16